-An Orientation Day for new students is held during the summer before the 1st semester starts.
-During this event your are introduced to the coursework, the college, the instructors, and cohort members.
+An Orientation Day for new students is held at the end of summer before the Fall semester starts.
+During this event you are introduced to the coursework, the university, the professors, and other cohort members.

 Background Check Required

 After acceptance into the program, students are required to complete a CAREGIVER background check through the Department of Justice (DOJ) website and provide the PDF of the results to the Program Director preferably before attending the first course, yet no later than the end of the first semester of courses.
 If a background check is not received, further participation in the program is limited.
 This requirement is necessary due to the nature of our work with clients plus it is important to determine early if anything might impact (delay/deny) the student's ability to become licensed.